GoogleChrome/ip-protection/Masked-Domain-List.md

 manifest.ru                                      | Manifest                                                       | Not Impacted By Script Blocking
 webtrekk.com                                     | Mapp                                                           | Not Impacted By Script Blocking
 webtrekk.net                                     | Mapp                                                           | Not Impacted By Script Blocking
+wt-safetag.com                                   | Mapp                                                           | Not Impacted By Script Blocking
 industrybrains.com                               | Marchex                                                        | Not Impacted By Script Blocking
 marchex.com                                      | Marchex                                                        | Not Impacted By Script Blocking
 mrf.io                                           | Marfeel                                                        | Not Impacted By Script Blocking